Soundharya09/FUTURE_DS_01/README.md

 - Profitability by Category: Offers insight into product lines that yield the highest margins.

 Business Insight:
-While sales volume is high for Office Supplies, *Technology products* offer better profitability, suggesting an opportunity to promote tech-based upselling.
+- While sales volume is high for Office Supplies, *Technology products* offer better profitability, suggesting an opportunity to promote tech-based upselling.

-3.Product and Customer Dashboard
+### Product and Customer Dashboard

 Purpose: